Wire-Network/wire-docs/docs/getting-started/install-dependencies.md

 or been moved out of Incoming.
 The following information may help to resolve the situation:
-The following packages have unmet dependencies: eosio : Depends: libssl1.1 but it is not installable
+The following packages have unmet dependencies: sysio : Depends: libssl1.1 but it is not installable
          Depends: libicu60 but it is not installable
 E: Unable to correct problems, you have held broken packages.
 ```